HMS Fortune (1913): Battle of Jutland and loss

 During the evening of 31 May 1916, the 4th Flotilla was screening the rear of the Grand Fleet in the Battle of Jutland, against the Imperial German Navy's High Seas Fleet.
 At 11:20 pm, the 4th Flotilla encountered unknown ships off their starboard quarter.
 Believing them to be British, the flotilla leader Tipperary flashed a challenge.
 Six opposing ships, comprising the battleships Westfalen, Nassau and Rheinland and three cruisers, turned on their floodlights and opened up with their secondary armament.
 Most aimed for Tipperary which was soon ablaze.
 The destroyers began to return fire and launched a torpedo attack, which led to a collision among the Germans.

 During this first attack, Fortune and Ardent were separated from the rest of the flotilla.
 They began to look for the German ships which had disengaged after battering their way through the 4th Flotilla.
 About 11:30 pm they eventually found four large ships and engaged them.
 Both Ardent and Fortune were sunk in the ensuing firefight.
 The last anyone saw of Fortune was the ship afire but still firing as the destroyer was sinking.
-There were seven survivors, the other 67 crewmen were killed or missing.
+Seven survivors became POWs while a further eleven (2 wounded) were picked up by British ships, and the other 67 crewmen were killed or missing.

 The wrecksite is designated as a protected place, under the Protection of Military Remains Act 1986.